 The building was extended in 1903 and then operated without major improvements in the second half of the 20th century.
 Finally, the attic was installed in 1989, bringing the building to its current size.

 The building of the Markó Street campus in District V. was built in 1876 to the most modern standards of its time, on the basis of the imposing plans of Ferenc Kolbenheyer, for the Hungarian Royal State High School.
-Ferenc Kolbenheyer designed the building in 1875, with central heating, 14 classrooms, 2 libraries (one of the libraries still operates in the building today, where the deservedly famous Professor Öveges's table can be seen), a ceremonial hall, a prayer room, a gym, 3 collections, a store and staff apartments.
+Ferenc Kolbenheyer designed the building in 1875, with central heating, 14 classrooms, 2 libraries, a ceremonial hall, a prayer room, a gym, 3 collections, a store and staff apartments.